Maine Rut Prediction 2026: Peak Dates and the Week to Hunt

 Does the moon change when the rut happens in Maine?

-No. Conception-date data shows breeding dates hold steady regardless of moon phase, including the November 7 full moon in 2026.
+No. Conception-date data shows breeding dates hold steady regardless of moon phase.
+In 2026 the new moon lands November 9, in the middle of the chase, and the full moon doesn't arrive until November 24, after the peak — neither one changes when does cycle.
 Moon and weather affect daytime movement, not breeding — hunt the cold fronts and treat the moon as a footnote.

 Put it to work this season.